-This course is designed to support the further development of the students ability and skills to engage therapeutically with clients.
-Students attend a compulsory two-day workshop to strengthen and extend these skills.
+This course is designed to support the further development of the student's ability and skills to engage therapeutically with clients.
 The course provides an overview of psychosocial interventions and the history of the development and use of talking therapies.
 Students will gain a working knowledge of a broad range of psychosocial and psycho-educational interventions, including the emerging area of e-therapy.
 The course will assist students to ensure that clients receive the most appropriate therapeutic options and encourage the development of further knowledge and skills in an intervention of their own choosing.
-Students will be encouraged to consider the challenges arising when working in multi-cultural and Indigenous Australian settings.
+Students will be encouraged to consider the challenges arising when working in multicultural and Indigenous Australian settings.

 1. Describe the impact of growing understandings of neurophysiology of psychotherapy and the role of therapeutic engagement in enhancing the effectiveness of psychosocial interventions